andrew0harney/Gaussian-Process-Multiple-Class-Multiple-Kernel/README.md

 The methods contained in this project are intended to be useful for Gaussian process classification/probability estimation.
 It also contains some handy functions for dealing with probability distributions.

-In particular, the Laplace function is an adaptation of the pseudo-code provided in Rasmussen's book to the gerneral multi-class multi-kernel case.
-Marginal liklihood estimates based on importance sampling around the laplace is also implemented.
+MCMC with marginal liklihood estimates based on importance sampling around the laplace is implemented.
+The Laplace function is an adaptation of the pseudo-code provided in Rasmussen's book to the gerneral multi-class multi-kernel case.

 -------------------------------------------------